Check out our new cookbook

 Takoyaki with fish

-Another great way to make these balls without octopus is to make fish takoyaki like this recipe here.
+Another great way to make these balls without octopus is to make fish takoyaki.

 Chocolate Banana Castella